 Providing simple, cost-effective term management–and a highly personal level of service.

-Stanli (the Geographic Information Standards Initiative in Sweden) is a project run by SIS, the Swedish Standards Institute, in close collaboration with SIS stakeholders such as Swedish Rail Administration, Lantmäteriet, and TNC, The Swedish Centre for Terminology.
-To streamline the production and usage of geographical data, Stanli offers a user-driven forum in which public and private sector stakeholders can collaborate to develop, adopt, publish and maintain standards and guidelines for geographical terminology.
-Standardized methodology simplifies and improves communication between companies that produce geographical data and people who use it, saving time and money.
+Stanli (The Geodata Information Standards Initiative in Sweden) is a project run by SIS, the Swedish Standards Institute, in close collaboration with SIS stakeholders such as Trafikverket, The Swedish Transport Administration and Lantmäteriet, The Swedish mapping, cadastral and land registration authority and TNC, The Swedish Centre for Terminology.
+To streamline the production and usage of geodata, Stanli offers a user-driven forum in which public and private sector stakeholders can collaborate to develop, adopt, publish and maintain standards and guidelines for geographical terminology.
+Standardized methodology simplifies and improves communication between companies that produce geodata and people who use it, saving time and money.

 SIS chose TermWeb for collecting, harmonizing and synchronizing the geographical terms within Stanli.
 Hikmet Hussain, project manager at SIS, says, “When we began to see five or six definitions of the same geographical term, we realized that our department of information management needed a common tool for managing the terminology.
 We were looking for a tool that offered great accessibility, that could handle different user permissions, that supported file formats in Excel or XML for import/export, and that had excellent import and export options.”